 This was probably my favorite part of my time there as I enjoyed just being able to sit out on the deck and observe the city below me.

-It trumps the other deck at city hall as it is at least twice as high.
+It trumps the other deck in city hall as it is at least twice as high.

 The open-air atmosphere feels very California as it is almost always beautiful weather here, so it makes sense to have it open.

-The popular wings that you can see all over Los Angeles make an appearance up here as well and they are a really popular photo spot.
+The famous wings that you can see all over Los Angeles make an appearance up here as well, and they are a trendy photo spot.

-There is an additional deck on the opposite side, and this is the best one to watch the sunset from.
+There is another deck on the opposite side, and this is the best one to watch the sunset from.
 Here you can see the colors change over the city, and all of the lights come on.

-I went up for sunset recently, and it was a lot of fun just to watch it go down and see the city come to life.
+I went up for sunset recently, and it was a blast to watch it go down and see the city come to life.

-After finishing on the deck, you can head back to the 69th floor and walk around if you would like but it is pretty much identical to the 70th floor in the way it looks.
+After finishing your time on the deck, you can head back to the 69th floor and walk around if you would like, but it is pretty much identical to the 70th floor in the way it looks.

 All in all, SkySpace in LA is a unique way to explore the city.
-I enjoyed being able to walk around, see the vantage points, interact with the exhibits and ride the slide.
+I enjoyed being able to walk around, see the vantage points, interact with the exhibits, and go down the slide.
 Be sure to check it out if you are in downtown and let me know what you think in the comments.